chris-casper/RF-Sim/README.md

 Designed for Ubuntu, Debian or Armbian.
 You should be able to easily port to other OS.

 WARNING: This is still very much in beta state.
 Do not use without some Linux knowledge/experience.
-30m is broken, 90m works great.
+30m and 90m seems to be working.
 Python script works, web app works.
 You can view live version at [https://susme.sh](https://susme.sh)

 **Usage**
 ---